Data for social good: where data analysis is changing lives!

 With big data and analytics solutions, researchers can have the best possible picture of the issue they're facing — allowing them to see correlations they may have missed with smaller data sets or less advanced analytic techniques.

 Networks of sensors are being used to collect data on air pollution, providing information for climate researchers, businesses, and governments who want to take steps to improve air quality.
 These groups are adopting big data technology to process the large volumes of data collected by these sensors and creating visualizations of air quality.
-These visualizations help researchers draw connections between geography and data—identifying areas where air pollution has trended up over time, and identifying potential causes.
+These visualizations help researchers draw connections between geography and data—identifying areas where air pollution has trended up over time and identifying potential causes.

 Big data is also being used to improve conservation.
-For example, the journey of migrating birds is fraught with human-made danger—like hunting, fishing operations and navigation-disrupting light pollution.
+For example, the journey of migrating birds is fraught with human-made danger— like hunting, fishing operations, and navigation-disrupting light pollution.
 With advance notice, it’s possible for scientists to mitigate some of these dangers, pushing for moratoriums on hunting and fishing and requesting that people turn their lights out when possible.

 However, these strategies only work if you know when the birds will take flight.
 Despite the seasonal regulatory of migration, the migratory patterns of individual birds remain challenging to predict.
 New migration-prediction algorithms are now based on over two decades of radar data.

-Data for good is fighting crime.
+Data for social good is fighting crime.

-In recent years, data analysis has become increasingly important in the fight against crime.
+In recent years, social data analysis has become increasingly important in the fight against crime.
 By analyzing large data sets, law enforcement agencies can identify patterns and trends that would otherwise be undetectable.
 This allows them to target resources more effectively and prevent crime before it happens.

 All of this shows that data can be a powerful tool in the fight against crime.
 As data becomes more accessible and sophisticated tools for analyzing it become more commonplace, we can only expect this trend to continue.